oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/README.md

 SYCLomatic and [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html) define a list of `DPCT` warnings and embed the warning in migrated source code if need manual effort to check.
 All the warnings in the migrated code should be reviewed and fixed.
 For detail of `DPCT` warnings and corresponding fix examples, refer to [Intel® DPC++ Compatibility Tool Developer Guide and Reference](https://www.intel.com/content/www/us/en/develop/documentation/intel-dpcpp-compatibility-tool-user-guide/top/diagnostics-reference.html) or [SYCLomatic doc page](https://oneapi-src.github.io/SYCLomatic/dev_guide/diagnostics-reference.html).

-Fix the warning in migrated hplinpack code:
+Fix the warning in the migrated hplinpack code:
 ```
 $ cat ${hplinpack_HOME}/CUDA/out/Makefile.dpct
 ...